evshary/cheat-sheet/Tools/CLI.md

 * docker: OS virtualization tool.

 # System
+* neofetch: Used to show the system info.
 * lynis: Used to check the security of system
   - Usage: `lynis -c`
 * smartmontools: Read the status of disk.